h1aji/Esp-radio/README.md

 This fork is optimised for Platformio and replaced ILI9163C display with LCD 2004

 ### NOTES:
-- LCD 2004 is not yet implemented, any contribution welcome.
+- SRAM support is not yet implemented, any contribution welcome.
 - The radio will NOT play AACP streams.

 ### Features: